SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-14-le-chat-noir.md

 _stupid_&hellip;

-Though, now that I come to think of it, Bastet was a a cat _goddess_, which means my cat is the _trans_ reincarnation of an Egyptian cat deity.
+Though, now that I come to think of it, Bastet was a a cat _goddess_, which means my cat is the _trans_ reincarnation of an ancient Egyptian cat deity.
 Ok, nothing wrong with that, right?
-We need to be accepting of trans people, and my cat thinks he's a person, so we're all cool with that.
-And, really: once you buy the "reincarnated Egyptian cat deity" business, you just can't decide to balk at the trans part, right?
+We need to accept of trans people, and my cat thinks he's a person, so we're all cool with that.
+And, really: once you buy the "reincarnated ancient Egyptian cat deity" business, you can't just decide to balk at the trans part, right?
+Be cool.

 C'mon, don't embarass me here.
 The cat is watching.

 The cat is _always_ watching.